 Pinot Noir is a red wine that is typically light to medium-bodied.
 It can have fruity notes of berries and cherries and earthier notes with hints of herbs and spices.

 Pinot Noir was born in the Burgundy region of France, and it’s in Burgundy where the best Pinot Noir is still produced.
 Like many other regions of France, Pinot Noir producers do not refer to their Pinot Noir wine as Pinot Noir, but instead call it red Burgundy, after the region where it’s made.
-The wines from...
-Burgundy have flavors of ripe red berries, sweet black cherries, mushrooms and what sommeliers call forest floor, that smell you get from freshly fallen damp leaves.
+The wines from Burgundy have flavors... of ripe red berries, sweet black cherries, mushrooms and what sommeliers call forest floor, that smell you get from freshly fallen damp leaves.

-Pairing Pinot Noir and Wine
+Pairing Pinot Noir and Cheese

 Sheep's milk cheeses often pair especially well with Pinot Noir, but they're not the only ones.
 All in all, Pinot Noir tends to be a fairly versatile wine with cheese.
 The exceptions can sometimes be strong, stinky cheeses and fresh goat cheeses, which overwhelm this delicate grape.
 Try some of the suggestions below to get started, then continue to experiment to find your favorite Pinot Noir and cheese pairings.